 This one has been working great for me when it comes to small worries that I find myself obsessing about.

 Reach out for support.

-Just talking about your intrusive thoughts can take the wind out of them.
+Therapy is amazing.
+Meds can also be amazing.
+Talking your thoughts out with a friend can take the wind out of them.
 I highly recommend therapy just because it’s a great outlet no matter what you’re going through.
 If your intrusive thoughts are really interrupting your daily life, medication might also be an option for you.